alicemhankin/saddlepoint-visualisation/README.md

 Here are all the files related to my master's dissertation - "visualising the saddlepoint approximation".
-I was awarded an A+ for this project.
+I was awarded an A+ for this project :)

-- **report.pdf** - my final dissertation :)
+- **report.pdf** - my final complete dissertation.
+View as a pdf [here](https://rawcdn.githack.com/alicemhankin/saddlepoint-visualisation/d2d1748972e839cdc024930351bc1948275e0307/report.pdf).
+This contains all sorts of interesting content about exponential tilting, Poisson processes, effective data visualisation, and R Shiny as well as the saddlepoint approximation.

+- **slideshow.pdf** - a slideshow to accomany a 15-minute talk overviewing the whole project

 - **known.R** - R code for an application to visualise the saddlepoint approximation to known distribution.
 This application is hosted at https://saddlepoint.shinyapps.io/visualise.
 Check it out!